Results Religious buildings Darkhan

 Recommended

-Amarbayasgalant is the final destination of most travelers passing through Darkhan.
-Once you arrive at the site, it's easy to see why.
-Nestled in an enchanting setting in the Iven Valley, not far from the Selenge River, the Monastery of Quiet Bliss was built between 1727 and 1736 in a real natural setting.
-It was erected in memory of Bogd Khan Zanabazar, the first living Buddha of Mongolia, and was originally intended to house his remains.
-It took him 42 years to do so, starting in 1778.
-At the height of its activity, nearly 8,000 monks lived in this monastery, which was closed, partially destroyed and looted in 1937.
+Amarbayasgalant is the final destination for most travelers passing through Darkhan.
+Once you've arrived at the site, it's easy to see why.
+Nestled in an enchanting setting in the Iven Valley, not far from the Selenge River, the monastery of "tranquil bliss" was built between 1727 and 1736 in a veritable natural setting.
+It was erected in memory of Bogd Khan Zanabazar, Mongolia's first living Buddha, and was originally intended to house his remains.
+It would take him 42 years to do so, starting in 1778.
+At its peak, the monastery was home to some 8,000 monks, but was closed, partially destroyed and looted in 1937.
 Only the central buildings survived the Soviet destruction.
-Originally, no less than 60 temples occupied the space.
-About thirty of them remain today.
-Listed as a Unesco World Heritage Site since 1996, the monastery has been partially restored since 1988
+Originally, no fewer than 60 temples occupied the space.
+Around 30 remain today.
+Listed as a UNESCO World Heritage Site since 1996, the monastery was partially restored in 1988.

-.
-The monastery having been built during a period of Manchu domination, its structure is a classic of Chinese constructions.
-It presents a great stylistic unity.
+The importance of symbolism.
+Built during a period of Manchu domination, the monastery's structure is a classic of Chinese construction.
+The monastery is stylistically unified.
 The buildings are aligned on a north-south axis, facing south.
-They follow one another around four courtyards, around which are small buildings of secondary importance.
-The buildings were built in stone and are topped by a roof structure covered with tiles.
-The walls were then traditionally painted in red.
+They are arranged around four courtyards, surrounded by smaller buildings of secondary importance.
+The buildings are built of stone and topped with a tiled roof structure.
+The walls were then traditionally painted red.

-Before entering the enclosure, one can see a wall about fifty meters away from the main entrance.
+Before entering the enclosure, you can see a wall some 50 metres from the main entrance.
 The uninitiated will probably find this surprising.
-The wall is in fact intended to prevent evil spirits from entering the monastery.
-In the Chinese tradition, spirits can only move in a straight line.
+The wall is actually designed to prevent evil spirits from entering the monastery.
+In Chinese tradition, spirits can only move in a straight line.
 Here, they are confined to the outside.

-On the right and left sides, there are two towers that were once used to announce the arrival of important guests.
-A bell was enough to give the signal from the tower on the right.
+On the right and left, there are two towers that were once used to announce the arrival of important guests.
+A ringing bell was enough to give the signal from the tower on the right.
 The original bell has since been broken.
-A new bell was supposed to replace it.
-But once built, the architects in charge of the project realized that it was far too heavy for the building!
+A new bell was supposed to replace it, but once built, the architects in charge of the project realized that it was far too heavy for the building!
 The tower on the left was the drum tower.
 One of the two towers now houses the monastery store, open only in summer.

-It is in this temple, named Tsogchin Dugan, that the monks gathered to pray.
-On the roof stands the golden wheel of life, representing the wheel that Buddha uses to teach.
-Legend has it that the roof of the building is supported by 108 wooden pillars, a symbolic number in the Buddhist religion.
-But the subject is somewhat unfortunate in that there are only 100 of them.
-The remark does not seem to amuse the monks who live in this monastery!
+This temple, known as Tsogchin Dugan, is where monks used to gather to pray.
+On the roof stands the golden Wheel of Life, representing the wheel Buddha used to teach.
+Legend has it that the roof of the building is supported by 108 wooden pillars, the symbolic number of the Buddhist religion.
+But the subject is a little unfortunate in that there are only 100 of them.
+The monks who live here don't seem to be amused!

-At the back of the main temple, there are two small courtyards of lesser importance.
-They have been relatively well preserved from the communist purges and especially well restored.
-The first one shelters in its heart a temple dedicated to Sakyamuni (founder of Buddhism) and another one (the one on the left) supposed to honor Ayush, the Buddha known for the longevity of his life.
-It is also in the first of these two courtyards that the tomb of Zanabazar (in the background on the right) and that of the fourth Bogd Khan (in the background on the left) are located.
-Finally, at the far end of the complex, are the residence of the visiting Bogd Khan and the temples of Matreya (the future Buddha) and Narkhajid (a female deity).
-Along the central axis, and at the level of the third and fourth courtyards, are the ger where the monks reside (currently about 200).
-It is advisable to visit the monastery from 9 am onwards, when the religious activity is the most important.
+To the rear of the main temple are two smaller courtyards.
+They have been relatively well preserved from the communist purges and, above all, well restored.
+At the heart of the first is a temple dedicated to Sakyamuni (founder of Buddhism) and another (the one on the far left) which is supposed to honor Ayush, the Buddha known for his longevity.
+The first of these two courtyards also houses the tomb of Zanabazar (far right) and that of the fourth Bogd Khan (far left).
+Finally, at the far end of the complex are the residence of visiting Bogd Khan and the temples of Matreya (the future Buddha) and Narkhajid (a female deity).
+Bordering the central axis, and at the level of the third and fourth courtyards, are the gers where the monks reside (currently around 200).

 Did you know?
 This review was written by our professional authors.